Nore5515/Nore5515/README.md

 ### Hi there! 👋

-I'm a software engineer interested in game design and neural networks, and tend to work in Golang, JS and React.
+I'm a software engineer interested in backend design, cybersecurity and game design.

 Let me know if you need a programmer for a hackathon/game jam!